lomodoc/homepage/content/docs/Highlight/_index.md

   - remote backup: you can backup to other Lomorage services setup by other family members or friends, with encryption.
 This is on the backlog, and plan to support this year.

 <!--  - cloud backup: cloud backup on popular vendors is a good complimentary.
 This is on the backlog, and plan to support this year.-->

+## Intelligent Search

+Lomorage will use AI to organize your photos, so you can search by date, location, objects, text and similarity.

 ## Share Your Moments